snaponeph/axidatadocs/README.md

 Copy

 ```
-pip install -U AxiData openai duckduckgo-search
+pip install -U VixData openai duckduckgo-search
 ```

 3

 Export your OpenAI key

-AxiData works with most model providers but for these examples let’s use OpenAI.
+VixData works with most model providers but for these examples let’s use OpenAI.

 MacWindows